up42/up42-py/docs/reference/workflow-reference.md

 ### add_workflow_tasks()

 The `add_workflow_tasks()` function allows you to add workflow tasks to a workflow.
-The function overwrites existing workflow tasks, so include the full sequence of selected workflow tasks.
+Include the full sequence of selected workflow tasks as the function overwrites existing workflow tasks.

 ```python
 add_workflow_tasks(input_tasks)